Loan Comparison Calculator — Find the Best Loan Deal — India 2026

 ParameterDetails

-Impact of 0.5% Rate DifferenceRs 3.5 lakh on Rs 50L/20yr loan
+Impact of 0.5% Rate DifferenceRs 3.5 lakh on Rs 50L 20yr loan

-Processing Fee Range0.25% - 2% of loan amount
+Processing Fee Range0.25% to 2% of loan amount

-Key Comparison FactorsEMI, Total Interest, Processing Fee
+Key Comparison FactorsEMI Total Interest and Processing Fee

-Hidden Costs to CheckPrepayment charges, Insurance, Legal fees
+Hidden Costs to CheckPrepayment charges Insurance Legal fees

 Compare your loan offers now